 - Create and configure a data synchronization task for the other Codis-Group by repeating Steps 1 to 13.

 In this topic, the Codis cluster consists of two Codis-Groups.
 You must create two data synchronization tasks.
 The following figure shows that the initial synchronization is complete for both tasks and both tasks are in the Synchronizing state.

-In this topic, the databases DB0 and DB1 are synchronized.
+In this topic, databases DB0 and DB1 are synchronized.
 You can use Data Management (DMS) to log on to the ApsaraDB for Redis instance and check the total number of keys in the ApsaraDB for Redis instance.
 The total number of keys is the same as that in the source Codis cluster.